-I The Fn Button
+🖉 The Fn Button

 Depending on the option selected for Custom Setting f4 ([Assign FUNC. button], pg.
-336), the Fn button and command dials can be used to select from FX, DX, and 5 : 4 image areas, toggle between FX and DX image areas, select shutter speed and aperture in steps of 1 EV, choose prespecified lens data for non-CPU lenses, select the focus point, or choose a shooting menu bank.
+333), the Fn button and command dials can be used to select from FX, DX, and 5 : 4 image areas, toggle between FX and DX image areas, select shutter speed and aperture in steps of 1 EV, choose prespecified lens data for non-CPU lenses, select the focus point, choose a shooting menu bank, or select the number of focus points for dynamicarea AF.